 Keep scrolling for the best makeup for dark skin.

 Ask any makeup artist, and they'll have at least one Make Up For Ever product in their kit.
 Why?
 The color payoff, silky-smooth formulas, unexpected finishes, and staying power all contribute to its popularity—not to mention the wide array of foundation shades.
 "Check to see if the undertones in the foundation work for your skin by swatching at least three shades against your chest and jawline.
-Give it a few seconds to dry down then see which one matches your skin the best," Dale advises.
+Give it a few seconds to dry down then see which one matches your skin the best.
+You'll know whether or not you are someone who needs something with a more warm undertone or cool," Dale advises.

 The brand recently re-released its Ultra HD Invisible Cover version of its much-loved foundations and foundation sticks, which also include a new range of 40 shades that deliver an airbrushed finish for all skin tones.